My shopping cart

 Spread a thin layer of mayonnaise of the cut sides of both buns.

 Heat two skillets or a two-burner griddle over medium high heat.
-Grill the buns face-down until golden brown and set aside on a cutting board or plate.
+Grill the buns face-down until golden brown, then set aside on a cutting board or plate.

 Add a small bit of olive oil to each skillet and cook one burger in each, slightly off to the side of the skillet.
 When it comes time to flip (after about 2 minutes you'll form a nice crust), flip onto the other side of the skillet which will still be hot.
 Continue to flip this way every minute or two until you reach your desired level of doneness. generally I find 4-5 minutes is rare, 6-7 is medium, 8 and up is well.